RayGar7/SaltyFramesAPI/README.md

 <h2 align="center">License</h2>
 <hr>
 <p>
 This project is intentionally unlicensed.
-It is a proprietary software governed by US copyright law.
+It is a proprietary software governed by US copyright law with strong copyleft.
 While you may look at the code, you are not allowed to replicate or redistribute it in any way, in whole or in part.
-Github TOS says that you can view this repository and fork it, but that doesn't necesarily make it open source.
+Github TOS says that you can view this repository and fork it, as I set it to public but that doesn't necesarily make it open source.
 Copyright (C) Ray Garcia.
-I grant other developers redestribution rights on a case by case basis.
+I reserve the right to grant other developers redistribution rights on a case-by-case basis.
 </p>

 <h2 align="center">Acknowledgements</h2>